Agencebluedrop/DropFactory-Drupal/README.md

 $ cp -a ansible/vars/main.yml.example ansible/vars/main.yml
 $ vim ansible/vars/main.yml

-## This key will be your "pull/deploy" key.
+## This key will be your "pull/deploy" for the projects you create (ie: you'll give it read rights on your project repositories)
 $ ssh-keygen -t ed25519 -f dropfactory_backend/conf/deploy_key.ed25519
 ~~~